|Home | Site Map | Add to Favorites Link | Send page to a Friend | Contact us|

 Preclinical results from rodent and non-human primate studies have demonstrated substantial amplification of immune responses in general. *

-In summary, there is evidence that P-MAPA induces proliferation of T lymphocytes, modulates cytokine production, mainly Interferon-gamma and Interleukin-2, and increases NK cell activity and nitric oxide (NO) release by macrophages (1) resulting in therapeutic effects in a remarkably wide range of pathologies - as expected from an immunomodulator - including infectious diseases caused by intracellular pathogens and cancer, both in animal models and in humans.
+In summary, there is evidence that P-MAPA activates toll-like receptors, induces proliferation of T lymphocytes, modulates cytokine production, mainly Interferon-gamma and Interleukin-2, and increases NK cell activity and nitric oxide (NO) release by macrophages (1) resulting in therapeutic effects in a remarkably wide range of pathologies - as expected from an immunomodulator - including infectious diseases caused by intracellular pathogens and cancer, both in animal models and in humans.

 Tuberculosis: P-MAPA is currently under investigation for its in vivo anti-Mycobacterium tuberculosis activity using murine models (C57BL/6 mice).
 Experimental data has shown that the compound significantly reduces the bacterial load in the lungs and spleen of treated animals.
 Further studies are in progress with appropriate animal models to evaluate its use in conjunction with current antimicrobials.(7).